-Center for Public Integrity (CPI) in Washington, D.C.
-The mission of CPI is to produce original investigative journalism about significant public issues to make institutional power more transparent and more accountable.
-In 1998, Chuck Lewis established the James R. Soles Fellowship at the Center for Public Integrity, in honor of his professor and mentor, Jim R. Soles.
+In 1989, distinguished UD alumnus Charles Lewis founded the Center for Public Integrity (CPI) in Washington, D.C.
+Today, Public Integrity is one of America’s oldest Pulitzer-winning nonprofit newsrooms whose mission is to produce original investigative journalism about significant public issues and to make institutional power more accountable.
+In 1998, Chuck Lewis established the James R. Soles Fellowship at the Center for Public Integrity to honor his professor and mentor.

-2) A resume
+- A resume

 - Three samples of your work that is relevant to being considered for the position.
 This can be in the form of written pieces, blog posts, video links or other online content that the candidate helped create.
 What Public Integrity is looking for is demonstrated interest, creativity and ability to execute on projects.

 - A letter of recommendation from a UD faculty member or former employer.

 Applications will be reviewed and an initial assessment made by the Center for Public Integrity and the Department of Political Science and International Relations Honors and Awards Committee.